 Employees should remember that job descriptions do not necessarily cover every task or duty that might be assigned, and that additional responsibilities may be assigned as necessary.
-Employees should contact their supervisor and/or the human resources office if they have questions or concerns about their job description.
+Employees should contact their supervisor and/or the Talent Acquisition team if they have questions or concerns about their job description.